 Anyone owning Tangible personal property on January 1 must file a tax return by April 1 each year unless you were notified by our office that the filing requirement has been waived.
 Every new business owning tangible personal property on January 1 must file an initial tax return.
 In any year the assessed value of your tangible personal property exceeds $25,000, you are required to file a return.
 Taxpayers who lease, lend or rent property must also file a return.

-At the beginning of each year a tangible personal property tax return is mailed to property owners for all accounts with a assessed value of more than $25,000 in the previous year.
-Tax returns are also sent to the owners of new businesses and of businesses which changed ownership.
-If you own tangible personal property that exceeds $25,000 in assessed value, you must file a return even if you did not receive a return from our office.
-Failure to receive a return does not excuse a person from filing a return or the penalties that apply when no return is filed or is filed late.
+At the beginning of each year a tangible personal property online letter is mailed to property owners for all accounts with a assessed value of more than $25,000 in the previous year.
+Online letters are also sent to the owners of new businesses and of businesses which changed ownership.
+If you own tangible personal property that exceeds $25,000 in assessed value, you must file a return even if you did not receive an online letter from our office.
+Failure to receive an online letter does not excuse a person from filing a return or the penalties that apply when no return is filed or is filed late.
 You may also download a return from our website or file a return online.

 Tangible personal property returns filed after April 1 carry a penalty of 5 percent per a month (up to 25 percent).

 Why tax property?Orange County property taxes provide the funds so our local governments can provide needed services - like educating our children and protecting us from crime.
 Without property taxes many of the services provided by local government could not be available.
 The property appraiser is not responsible for the amount of taxes collected.
 The property appraiser's primary responsibility is to find the fair market value of your property, so that you will pay only your fair share.
 The value of your property is only one part of the equation.